Mezdia/Media-Downloader/README.md

-# YouTube Downloader API
+# YouTube & Instagram Downloader API

+Designed by Mezd and powered by Mezdia.

-A production-ready FastAPI backend for downloading YouTube videos, audio, subtitles, and thumbnails powered by yt-dlp.
+A production-ready FastAPI backend for downloading YouTube videos and Instagram content (posts, reels, stories) powered by yt-dlp.

 ## Legal Disclaimer

 **⚠️ IMPORTANT:** This tool is for personal, educational use only.
-Downloading copyrighted content may violate YouTube's Terms of Service and copyright laws in your jurisdiction.
+Downloading copyrighted content may violate YouTube/Instagram Terms of Service and copyright laws in your jurisdiction.
 Use responsibly and only for content you have rights to download.

 ## Features

+### YouTube Features
 - **Video Information**: Get detailed metadata for any YouTube video or playlist
 - **Format Listing**: View all available formats (video, audio, combined)
 - **Video Download**: Download videos in various qualities (best, 720p, 1080p, 1440p, 4k)